asullivan42/COVID_Bubble_Estimator/README.md

 >Information about populations and locations of various counties within the US

 ## What I have found
-Initialy looking at two of the most criticized states in the USA California appears to be doing less well than Florida
+Initially I was looking at two of the most criticized states in the USA.
+California at first appeared to be doing less well than Florida
 ![](./figures/CA_v_Fl_cases.png)

 However when we take into account population size differences we see a different story